ErwanBarbedor/Plume_-_TextEngine/readme.md

 - Macro name suggestion in case of error like using "foo_bar" instead of "bar_foo", or "fooBar" instead of "barFoo".
 - New error message when trying to include a directory.
 - In error messages, cut lines if they are too long.
+- Better error messages in case of Lua syntax error raised by Plume parser.

 ### Bugfix
 - When giving a path directory to include, first try to open `path/init.plume` before trying to open `path`.